Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 Employers have constraints too.
 They need people.
 They need process.
 They need legal caution.
 They need to avoid overfitting to the loudest candidate or the most polished resume.

-The problem is not that hiring has uncertainty.
+Hiring will always have uncertainty.

 The problem is that the uncertainty is hidden from the people most affected by it.